Table Of Contents

 The expert engineers at Raymil are typically well versed in specifying the aluminum used in RF shields.
 By the way, the vast majority of what we see at Modus™ is 6061-T6.
 Though we’re not fans of the “we’ve always used” statement, 6061-T6 falls into that category.
 It works effectively for a variety of reasons.

 For plating, the more common specifications we see are Electroless Nickel per B733 Type IV SC2 Class 4, Chem Film per MIL-DTL5541 Type II Class 1A Clear, and Trivalent Chromate Conversion Coating per MIL-C-5541 Class 3 Type II.
 Design engineers typically understand their specific plating needs.
-Our task is to make sure the machined RF shields are plated correctly and meet drawing specifications.
+Our task is to make sure the machined RF shields are plated correctly and meet drawing specifications for the best shielding effectiveness.
 We work with a number of plating companies who, like Modus™, believe in serving their customers with speed and precision.

 If engineers at Raymil have already specified the appropriate aluminum and plating combination, why do we include material selection and RF shield DFM in our methodology?
 When working on an RF shield project, we find engineers appreciate our ability to look ahead and spot potential form-in-place gasket issues before the first aluminum chips start flying.
 We’re not going to say we’ve seen it all, but we’ve certainly seen our share of design issues causing unnecessary project delays.
 We won’t get into DFM suggestions or a case study in this post but suffice it to say a quick review by our team during the design process can certainly help improve project success.
 What’s the term we hear?
 Oh yeah - early supplier involvement!